In this post, I would like to show how to install Proxmox on

-Before you can start the installation, you should check if your host is able to install proxmox.
-You should have the latest version of debian Wheezy, debian Jessie is currently not supported by proxmox.
+Before you can start the installation, you should check if your host is able to install Proxmox.
+You should have the latest version of Debian Wheezy, Debian Jessie is currently not supported by P

 grep --color vmx /proc/cpuinfo